Web archiving: Crawlers

-However, it is important to note that a native format web archive, i.e., a fully browsable web archive, with working links, media, etc., is only really possible using crawler technology.
+However, a native format web archive, i.e., a fully browsable web archive, with working links, media, etc., is only really possible using crawler technology.

 The Web is so large that crawling a significant portion of it takes a large number of technical resources.
 Also, the Web is changing so fast that portions of a website may suffer modifications before a crawler has even finished crawling it.

 General limitations

 Some web servers are configured to return different pages to web archiver requests than they would in response to regular browser requests.
 This is typically done to fool search engines into directing more user traffic to a website and is often done to avoid accountability or to provide enhanced content only to those browsers that can display it.

 Not only must web archivists deal with the technical challenges of web archiving, they must also contend with intellectual property laws.
 Peter Lyman states that "although the Web is popularly regarded as a public domain resource, it is copyrighted; thus, archivists have no legal right to copy the Web".
 However national libraries in some countries have a legal right to copy portions of the web under an extension of a legal deposit.

 Some private non-profit web archives that are made publicly accessible like WebCite, the Internet Archive or the Internet Memory Foundation allow content owners to hide or remove archived content that they do not want the public to have access to.
 Other web archives are only accessible from certain locations or have regulated usage.
 WebCite cites a recent lawsuit against Google's caching, which Google won.